kubernetes/enhancements/keps/sig-apps/3998-job-success-completion-policy/README.md

 - Test scenarios:
   - enabling, disabling and re-enabling of the `JobSuccessPolicy` feature gate
   - handling of successPolicy when all indexes succeeded
-  - handling of the `.spec.successPolicy.criteria.succeededIndexes` when some indexes remain pending
+  - handling of the `.spec.successPolicy.rules.succeededIndexes` when some indexes remain pending
-  - handling of the `.spec.successPolicy.criteria.succeededCount` when some indexes remain pending
+  - handling of the `.spec.successPolicy.rules.succeededCount` when some indexes remain pending
   - handling of successPolicy when some indexes of job with `backOffLimitPerIndex` fail

 ##### e2e tests

 - Test scenarios:
   - handling of successPolicy when all indexes succeeded
-  - handling of the `.spec.successPolicy.criteria.succeededIndexes` when some indexes remain pending
+  - handling of the `.spec.successPolicy.rules.succeededIndexes` when some indexes remain pending
-  - handling of the `.spec.successPolicy.criteria.succeededCount` when some indexes remain pending
+  - handling of the `.spec.successPolicy.rules.succeededCount` when some indexes remain pending

 ### Graduation Criteria